-In the Year 9 curriculum offer, we enable students to take some ownership of their PE lessons by choosing a 'pathway' which best suits them and what they want to get out of PE.
+In the Year 9 curriculum offer, we enable students to take some ownership of their PE lessons by rotating around different 'pathways' which best suit them and what they want to get out of PE.
 These pathways are designed to ensure a smooth transition into Years 10 and 11.